Is It Time to Hire Employee Support For Your Business?

 Once you hire an employee, you will have wages, tax and super obligations to meet.
 You'll need to set up payroll to ensure that you know exactly how much tax to withhold and pass on to the Australian Taxation Office (ATO) through Pay-As-You-Go (PAYG) withholding.
 You will also need to issue pay slips and maintain accurate records of payments, super contributions, and leave balances.

-Many businesses opt for payroll software to streamline this process, ensuring compliance with Single Touch Payroll (STP) reporting requirements, which mandate real-time reporting of payroll data to the ATO.
+Many businesses opt for payroll software like Xero to streamline this process, ensuring compliance with Single Touch Payroll (STP) reporting requirements, which mandate real-time reporting of payroll data to the ATO.

 Compliance Considerations